 - Lifelong protection of the foot using a brace initially and custom footwear.

-Ayurvedic treatment emphasis on the treatment of Diabetes.
+Ayurvedic treatment emphasises the control of Diabetes.